-Diesel generators have earned and maintained a long-standing reputation for being a power generation workhorse – bulky, noisy, a little smelly, but overall fairly reliable.
+Diesel generators have earned and maintained a long-standing reputation for being an emergency standby power generation workhorse – bulky, noisy, a little smelly, but overall fairly reliable.

 Recent advances in natural gas technology, however, are starting to topple diesel’s dominance.
 Natural gas gensets – quieter, cleaner and more efficient – present a sleek and increasingly popular alternative to diesel.
 They’re quickly redefining the power generation industry in much the same way Tesla and electric cars redefined the automotive industry.

-With today’s technology, however, natural gas systems like the gaseous product line from Generac, one of North America’s largest suppliers of power generation equipment, are actually able to lower capital expenses over a system’s lifetime compared to traditional diesel generators.
+With today’s technology, however, natural gas systems such as the gaseous product line from Generac Industrial Power, one of North America’s largest suppliers of power generation equipment, are actually able to lower capital expenses over a system’s lifetime compared to traditional diesel generators.

-This article will highlight the benefits of natural gas gensets, demonstrate how these benefits reduce capital expenses, and discuss how to team up with an engineering support partner like Generac to tailor a system to the needs of your specific application.
+This article will highlight the benefits of natural gas gensets, demonstrate how these benefits reduce capital expenses, and discuss how to team up with an engineering support partner such as Generac to tailor a system to the needs of your specific application.

 Working with natural gas was somewhat problematic until a few years ago when new technologies increased the durability and reliability of these gensets.

 Natural gas generators have a comparatively limited power output.
 This means an individual natural gas generator generally cannot match the wattage of its diesel counterpart.
-However, when you install multiple natural gas generators together in parallel configuration, not only can they produce a comparable or even greater amount of power, they also offer flexibility, scalability, and a numerous additional benefits detailed below.
+However, when you install multiple natural gas generators together in parallel configuration or genset, not only can they produce a comparable or even greater amount of power, they also offer flexibility, scalability, and numerous additional benefits detailed below.

 Easier Permitting: Natural gas is a clean burning fuel that does not require excessive testing or permitting.
 The high level of emissions produced by diesel generators often increases the difficulty in procuring an air-quality permit.

-Long Running Times During Outages: Since natural gas is supplied by a utility with underground pipelines it is rarely impacted by weather and the flow of fuel is largely secure—they can often run for weeks and months.
+Long Run Times During Outages: Since natural gas is supplied by a utility with underground pipelines, it is rarely impacted by weather and the flow of fuel is largely secure—they can often run for weeks and months.
 For diesel generators, the fuel supply typically ends after three days.
-And during a crisis, fuel deliveries are often delayed or non-existent.
+During a crisis, fuel deliveries are often delayed or non-existent.